 Tip 2: Be mindful of the broad age range and distinctive characteristics of the digital native cohort

-The digital native cohort includes individuals born after 1995 and before 2015, encompassing current-day tweens, teens, and young adults.7-9 Reaching digital natives is different from reaching other generations.
+The digital native cohort includes individuals born after 1995 and before 2015, encompassing current-day teens, college students and young adults.7-9 Reaching digital natives is different from reaching other generations.
 Not all messages or approaches to digital eye strain will resonate with each age group.
 In addition, digital device habits and usage patterns will vary.
 Being mindful of this will help you offer appropriate, tailored management solutions.

-Tip 3: Start with parents or caregivers
+Tip 3: Start the conversation

 Tip 4: Don't "dumb down" the conversation about digital eye strain and solutions

-Generation Z (Gen Z) is the most educated generation yet, and they are more likely than previous generations to have a college-educated parent.7 You may recall that Gen Z makes up the older group in the digital native cohort.
+Generation Z is the most educated generation yet, and they are more likely than previous generations to have a college-educated parent.7 You may recall that Gen Z makes up the older group in the digital native cohort.
 Because they are highly-educated and savvy, this age group may tune out over-simplified explanations.
 They may appreciate learning about the technical specifications and science behind today's innovative contact lens products.
 Share the rationale and evidence behind your approach to managing DES.

 Tip 5: Emphasize the unique when describing solutions to digital eye strain